-1.24 On October 7, 2008, the FDIC established a Restoration Plan for the DIF to return the DIF to its statutorily mandated minimum reserve ratio of 1.15 percent within 5 years.
-In February 2009, the FDIC amended its Restoration Plan to extend the restoration period from 5 to 7 years.
-Congress then amended the statute governing the Restoration Plan, in May 2009, to allow the FDIC up to 8 years to return the DIF reserve ratio to 1.15 percent.
-In September 2009, the FDIC amended the Restoration Plan consistent with the statutory change and, pursuant to the amended Restoration Plan, adopted a uniform 3 basis point increase in initial assessment rates effective January 1, 2011.
+1.24 On October 7, 2008, the FDIC established a restoration plan to return the DIF to its statutorily mandated minimum reserve ratio of 1.15% within five years.
+In February 2009, the FDIC amended its restoration plan to extend the restoration period from five to seven years.
+Congress then amended the statute governing the restoration plan in May 2009 to allow the FDIC up to eight years to return the DIF reserve ratio to 1.15%.
+In September 2009, the

+FDIC amended the restoration plan consistent with the statutory change and, pursuant to the amended restoration plan, adopted a uniform three-basis-point increase in initial assessment rates effective January 1, 2011.

-1.25 The Dodd-Frank Act requires the FDIC to set a designated reserve ratio of not less than 1.15 percent for any year and to increase the level of the DIF to 1.35 percent of estimated insured deposits by September 30, 2020.1 In March 2016, the FDIC approved a final rule, effective July 1, to increase the DIF to the statutorily required minimum level of 1.35 on institutions with total consolidated assets of \$10 billion or more while providing credits to institutions that have assets or less than \$10 billion.
-Readers are encouraged to consult the full text of this final rule on FDIC's website at www.fdic.org.
+- 1.25 The Dodd-Frank Act requires the FDIC to set a designated reserve ratio of not less than 1.15% for any year and to increase the level of the DIF to 1.35% of estimated insured deposits by September 30, 2020.
+In March 2016, the FDIC approved a final rule, effective July 1, 2016, to increase the DIF to the statutorily required minimum level of 1.35% for institutions with total consolidated assets of \$10 billion or more while providing credits to institutions that have assets of less than \$10 billion.
+Readers are encouraged to consult the full text of this final rule on the FDIC's website at www.fdic.org.
 The Dodd-Frank Act also called for a revision to the definition of the deposit insurance assessment base.
-The intent of changing the assessment base was to shift a greater percentage of overall total assessments away from community institutions and toward the largest institutions.

-1.26 In response to the provisions of the Dodd-Frank Act, in February 2011, the FDIC's board of directors, through the issuance of Financial Institution Letter (FIL)-8-2011, adopted the final rule Deposit Insurance Assessment Base, Assessment Rate Adjustments, Dividends, Assessment Rates, and Large Bank Pricing Methodology to redefine the deposit insurance assessment base, as required by the Dodd-Frank Act; alter the assessment rates; implement the Dodd-Frank Act's DIF dividend provisions; and revise the risk-based assessment system for all large insured depository institutions (IDIs).2 The final rule

-- redefines the deposit insurance assessment base as average consolidated total assets minus average tangible equity (the assessment base had previously been defined as total domestic deposits). - makes generally conforming changes to the unsecured debt and brokered deposit adjustments to assessment rates. - creates a depository institution debt adjustment. - eliminates the secured liability adjustment.
+The intent of changing the assessment base was to shift a greater percentage of overall total assessments away from community institutions and toward the largest institutions. - 1.26 In response to the provisions of the Dodd-Frank Act, in February 2011, the FDIC's board of directors, through the issuance of Financial Institution Letter (FIL)-8-2011, adopted the final rule Deposit Insurance Assessment Base, Assessment Rate Adjustments, Dividends, Assessment Rates, and Large Bank Pricing Methodology to redefine the deposit insurance assessment base, as required by the Dodd-Frank Act; alter assessment rates; implement the Dodd-Frank Act's DIF dividend provisions; and revise the risk-based assessment system for all large insured depository institutions (IDIs).
+The final rule does the following: - Redefines the deposit insurance assessment base as average consolidated total assets minus a rerage tangible equity (the assessment base had previously been defined as total domestic deposits) - Makes generally conforming changes to the unsecured debt and brokered deposit adjustments to assessment rates - Creates a depository institution debt adjustment - Eliminates the secured liability adjustment - Adopts a new assessment rate schedule that became effective April 1, 2011, and adopts, in lieu of dividends, other rate schedules when the reserve ratio reaches certain levels - 1.27 In addition, the final rule establishes a new methodology for calculating deposit insurance assessment rates for highly complex and other large IDIs (commonly referred to as the "large bank pricing rule").
+The new methodology combines capital adequacy, asset quality, management, earnings, liquidity, and sensitivity to market risk (CAMELS) ratings and financial measures to produce a score that is converted into an institution's assessment rate.
+The large bank pricing rule authorizes the FDIC to adjust, up or down, an institution's

-$^{^1}$ The Deposit Insurance Fund (DIF) is used to (a) insure the deposits of, and protect the depositors of, failed FDIC-insured institutions and (b) resolve failed FDIC-insured institutions upon appointment of the FDIC as receiver.
+1 The Deposit Insurance Fund (DIF) is used to (a) insure the deposits of, and protect the depositors of, failed FDIC-insured institutions and (b) resolve failed FDIC-insured institutions upon appointment of the FDIC as receiver.
 The reserve ratio represents the ratio of the net worth of the DIF to aggregate estimated insured deposits of FDIC-insured institutions.
 The DIF is funded primarily through deposit insurance assessments.